MonashMath/SCI1022/programming_languages.md

 <a id="markdown-matlab" name="matlab"></a>

 [`MATLAB`](https://en.wikipedia.org/wiki/MATLAB) is a commercial numerical computing environment that is easy to learn and use.
 It is very popular at undergraduate university programmes, especially in mathematics and some engineering disciplines.
 It might be easier for beginners.
 However, it is a proprietary language and one needs a license to use it.
 The basic package comes with linear algebra, data processing and plotting tools.
 Extra functionality is provided by Mathworks through toolkits (at an extra cost).
-Monash has a `MATLAB` site-license that allows Monash students to install it on their personal computers (Mac, Windows or Linux).
+Monash has a `MATLAB` site-license that allows Monash students to install it on their personal computers.

 ### 1.2.3. `R`
 <a id="markdown-r" name="r"></a>